dbonadiman/Extended-Projects/README.md

 **Collatz Conjecture**  - Start with a number *n > 1*.
 Find the number of steps it takes to reach one using the following process: If *n* is even, divide it by 2.
 If *n* is odd, multiply it by 3 and add 1.

 [Python](https://github.com/dbonadiman/Extended-Projects/blob/master/Classic%20Algorithms/Collaz%20Conjecture/collaz_conjecture.py)

+**Sorting** - Implement two types of sorting algorithms: Merge sort and bubble sort.

+**Closest pair problem** - The closest pair of points problem or closest pair problem is a problem of computational geometry: given n points in metric space, find a pair of points with the smallest distance between them.

+**Sieve of Eratosthenes** - The sieve of Eratosthenes is one of the most efficient ways to find all of the smaller primes (below 10 million or so).

 Graph
 --------
 **Graph from links** - Create a program that will create a graph or network from a series of links.